algolia/algoliasearch-client-scala/README.md

   * **custom**: Sort according to a user defined formula set in the **customRanking** attribute.
   * **asc(attributeName)**: Sort according to a numeric attribute using ascending order. **attributeName** can be the name of any numeric attribute in your records (integer, double or boolean).
   * **desc(attributeName)**: Sort according to a numeric attribute using descending order. **attributeName** can be the name of any numeric attribute in your records (integer, double or boolean). <br/>The standard order is ["typo", "geo", "words", "proximity", "attribute", "exact", "custom"].
+To get a full description of how the Ranking works, you can have a look at our [Ranking guide](https://www.algolia.com/doc/relevance/ranking).
  * **customRanking**: (array of strings) Lets you specify part of the ranking.<br/>The syntax of this condition is an array of strings containing attributes prefixed by the asc (ascending order) or desc (descending order) operator.
 For example, `"customRanking" => ["desc(population)", "asc(name)"]`.
+To get a full description of how the Custom Ranking works, you can have a look at our [Ranking guide](https://www.algolia.com/doc/relevance/ranking).
  * **queryType**: Select how the query words are interpreted.
 It can be one of the following values:
   * **prefixAll**: All query words are interpreted as prefixes.
   * **prefixLast**: Only the last word is interpreted as a prefix (default behavior).
   * **prefixNone**: No query word is interpreted as a prefix.
 This option is not recommended.
  * **separatorsToIndex**: Specify the separators (punctuation characters) to index.
 By default, separators are not indexed.
 Use `+#` to be able to search Google+ or C#.
  * **slaves**: The list of indices on which you want to replicate all write operations.
 In order to get response times in milliseconds, we pre-compute part of the ranking during indexing.
 If you want to use different ranking configurations depending of the use case, you need to create one index per ranking configuration.
 This option enables you to perform write operations only on this index and automatically update slave indices with the same operations.
  * **unretrievableAttributes**: The list of attributes that cannot be retrieved at query time.
 This feature allows you to have attributes that are used for indexing and/or ranking but cannot be retrieved.
 Defaults to null.
+Warning: for testing purposes, this setting is ignored when you're using the ADMIN API Key.
  * **allowCompressionOfIntegerArray**: Allows compression of big integer arrays.
-We recommended enabling this feature and then storing the list of user IDs or rights as an integer array.
+In data-intensive use-cases, we recommended enabling this feature and then storing the list of user IDs or rights as an integer array.
 When enabled, the integer array is reordered to reach a better compression ratio.
 Defaults to false.

 #### Query expansion
  * **synonyms**: (array of array of string considered as equals).
 For example, you may want to retrieve the **black ipad** record when your users are searching for **dark ipad**, even if the word **dark** is not part of the record.
 To do this, you need to configure **black** as a synonym of **dark**.
 For example, `"synomyms": [ [ "black", "dark" ], [ "small", "little", "mini" ], ... ]`.
-Synonym feature also supports multi-words expression like `"synonyms": [ ["NY", "New York"] ]`
+The Synonym feature also supports multi-words expressions like `"synonyms": [ ["NYC", "New York City"] ]`
  * **placeholders**: (hash of array of words).
-This is an advanced use case to define a token substitutable by a list of words without having the original token searchable.
+This is an advanced use-case to define a token substitutable by a list of words without having the original token searchable.
 It is defined by a hash associating placeholders to lists of substitutable words.
 For example, `"placeholders": { "<streetnumber>": ["1", "2", "3", ..., "9999"]}` would allow it to be able to match all street numbers.
 We use the `< >` tag syntax to define placeholders in an attribute.
 For example:
   * Push a record with the placeholder: `{ "name" : "Apple Store", "address" : "&lt;streetnumber&gt; Opera street, Paris" }`.
   * Configure the placeholder in your index settings: `"placeholders": { "<streetnumber>" : ["1", "2", "3", "4", "5", ... ], ... }`.
  * **disableTypoToleranceOnWords**: (string array) Specify a list of words on which automatic typo tolerance will be disabled.